-Centrally featured in the 11th Shanghai Biennale, Zheng’s 2015 installation Wall of Skies confronted its viewer with a concrete, crystallized ink wall in a perception-shifting non-rectilinear white space.
-As a sequel to this acclaimed installation, Walking Penumbra places its viewers in an inchoate black space of layered shadow, skylight, moving image, and sound.
-By moving through the space, the viewer continually discovers his or her position and orientation in relation to a kaleidoscopic flux of images and sounds.
+Centrally featured in the 11th Shanghai Biennale, Zheng’s 2016 installation Wall of Skies confronted its viewer with an imposing crystallized ink wall in a perception-shifting non-rectilinear white space.
+As sequel and counterpoint to this acclaimed installation, Walking Penumbra places its viewers in an inchoate black space of layered shadow, skylight, moving image, and sound.
+By transiting through the space, the viewer continuously discovers and recovers his or her position and orientation in relation to a kaleidoscopic flux of images and sensations.

 Finally, in its third-floor galleries, INK studio will showcase Zheng Chongbin’s latest abstract paintings.
-In development since the early 1980’s, Zheng’s painting practice employs the visual language of geometry—specifically the natural geometry of fractals, the Euclidean geometry of human design, and the abstract, mathematical topology of continuous spaces—to explore ink and its relation to embodied human experience and to the living material world.
+In development since the early 1980’s, Zheng’s painting practice employs, in combination with the medium and language of ink, the visual language of geometry—specifically the natural geometry of fractals, the Euclidean geometry of human design, and the abstract, mathematical topology of continuous spaces—to reveal the living material world in its unfolding, dynamic engagement with embodied human experience.

 Central to my practice is the pre-modern Daoist concept that the natural, inorganic world of energy and matter is living and always changing.
 If this is the case, how do we attune our perceptions to produce knowledge of this ever-changing world?
 How are we changed by our phenomenological (perceptual) entanglement with the phenomena (events) of the world?
 In turn, how do we, through our engagement with the world, actively create-transform ourselves and the world’s being and becoming?